 - COVID-19 Dashboard

-Acadia University is continuing to offer a hybrid approach, which includes a mix of in-person, online, and virtual courses for the Winter 2021 semester.
+Acadia University is continuing to offer a hybrid approach, which includes a mix of in-person, online, and virtual courses for the Spring 2021 semester.
 Acadia plans on returning to in-person classes in Fall 2021.
+As of May 27, 2021, Acadia began phase 1 of their re-opening plan.

 - Acadia COVID-19 Page